ufs-community/uwtools/docs/sections/user_guide/yaml/components/execution.rst

 These entries map to job-scheduler directives sent to e.g. Slurm when a batch job is submitted via the ``--batch`` CLI switch or the ``batch=True`` API argument.
 The only **required** entry is ``walltime``.

 Shorthand names are provided for certain directives for each scheduler, and can be specified as-so along with appropriate values.
-Recognized names for each scheduler are:
+Except where noted below, values provided for shorthand names should be strings.
+Supported shorthand names for each scheduler are:

 .. list-table::
    :widths: 10 30 30 30